-This manual is designed to give the Trainee with no experience in the field of forensic chemistry the tools necessary to analyze evidence for the presence of controlled substances.
-After a general overview of the laboratory and safety procedures the typical trainee with start with the sections needed to perform marijuana analysis.
+This manual is designed to give the Trainee, with no experience in the field of forensic chemistry, the tools necessary to analyze evidence for the presence of controlled substances.
+After a general overview of the laboratory and safety procedures the typical trainee will start with the sections needed to perform marijuana analysis.
 At the completion of marijuana training, a competency test and mock court for marijuana may be conducted.
-Upon successful completion of the mock court the trainee may be signed off to begin supervised cases in marijuana analysis only.
-Once that is completed then the other sections can be mastered.
-No particular order of completion is required although trainees may find going following the order will make it easier.
-If a trainee has experience then some sections may progress faster than others.
+Upon successful completion of the mock court, the trainee may be signed off to begin supervised cases in marijuana analysis only.
+Once that is completed, the other sections can be mastered.
+No particular order of completion is required, although trainees may find going in the following order will make it easier.
+If a trainee has experience, then some sections may progress faster than others.
+Some of the extractions /procedures in this training manual might be for general knowledge only.
+Always refer to the current version of the analytical method for approved procedures.

-- 1.1 Where applicable the Trainer will provide the trainee with practice samples so that the techniques can be mastered. - 1.2 At the discretion of the trainer the trainee can begin working on case samples as the "Hands of the Analyst" (HOA).
-Since the case always belongs to the trainer they will observe and verify each step of the analysis up until the case is signed and submitted for review.
+- 1.1 Where applicable the Trainer will provide the trainee with practice samples so that the techniques can be mastered. - 1.2 At the discretion of the trainer, the trainee can begin working on case samples as the "Hands of the Analyst" (HOA).
+Since the case always belongs to the trainer, they will observe and verify each step of the analysis up until the case is signed and submitted for review.
 It will be noted in the case record any case where the trainee conducted any part of the analysis.
 The number of HOA cases will depend on the abilities of the Trainee and the comfort level of the Trainer/Technical Leader. - 1.3 At the end of most sections there is a test.
 The expectation is 100% correct answers on each test but not necessarily on the first attempt.
 Any incorrect answers may be corrected by discussion with the Trainer/ Technical Leader.
-At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.4 A competency test will be given to the trainees when they are ready.
-Failure of any part of the competency test will necessitate the test to be rerun in part or in whole. - 1.5 When all parties agree it is appropriate, a mock court will be held.
+At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.4 Before competency testing, the trainee will run all analytical methods except Methamphetamine Quantitation, Iodine, and Phosphorus. - 1.5 A competency test will be given to the trainees when they are ready.
+Failure of any part of the competency test will necessitate the test to be rerun in part or in whole. - 1.6 When all parties agree it is appropriate, a mock court will be held.
 The trainee will be evaluated on both content and presentation.
-The "Case" presented will use the results from the competency test. - 1.6 After the successful completion of the mock court then a number of supervised cases will be performed.
+The "Case" presented will use the results from the competency test. - 1.7 After the successful completion of the mock court then a minimum of 5 marijuana and then 5 solid dosage supervised cases will be analyzed.
 The exact number of cases will be determined by the Trainer and Technical Leader on a case by case basis.
-The stated number may change if difficulties arise. - 1.7 Technical Review training can begin any time after three months after completion of the trainee's supervised cases. - 1.8 The last two sections of this training manual will not be completed by all trainees and are not required to be considered as fully trained.
+The stated number may change if difficulties arise. - 1.8 Technical Review training can begin any time after completion of the trainee's supervised cases.
+Training will consist of reviewing at least 100 cases, evenly split between the three laboratories, covering as many different types of samples and cases as possible.
+The trainee will be looking for any errors in the case record, and the trainer will be looking for any differences between what the trainee does or does not find and what the actual reviewer finds.